russellkelly/monitor_interface/README.md

 ```
 'monitor interface traffic'
 ```
-I created this program to allow one or a number of switches to be monitored at once, running on-box or off, and monitoring multiple defined interfaces, or all, and define variables like packet count, min packet rate to  show etc.
+I created this program to allow one or a number of switches to be monitored at once, running on-box or off, and monitoring multiple specifically defined interfaces or all of them, and the ability to define variables like packet count, min packet rate to show etc.

 See the help below: